hapijs/yar/README.md

 Note: Add `isSecure: false` to the `cookieOptions` if using standard http.
 Take care to do this in development mode only though.
 You don't want to use cookies sent over insecure channels for session management.

-Hapi 7.x or below: You must use `server.pack.register`

 ## API Reference

 ### Options